Employment Lawyers Seattle

 Rekhi & Wolk's Employment Law Practice Areas

 Employees come to us with many different workplace disputes, but the underlying problem is often the same: the employer controls the pay, the process, and the pressure.
-We help workers pursue claims under Washington and federal employment law.
+We help hourly workers, gig workers, executives, and other professionals pursue claims under Washington and federal employment law.

 If your employer failed to pay what you earned, we can help you pursue unpaid wages, back pay, overtime, and missed meal or rest break compensation.
 In Seattle, workers may be able to recover up to three times unpaid wages, and elsewhere in Washington, up to two times the amount owed.